toddaustin07/DC_alarmserver/README.md

 ### Additional scripts provided
-- startall - master startup script to load (1) zone device apps & panel (post initial onboarding), (2) DSCmanager, (3) alarmserver; this script is optional- you can configure loading anyway you like, e.g. auto-load at boot time through systemd, etc
+- startall - example startup script to load (1) DSCmanager & (already-onboarded) device apps, (2) alarmserver; this script is optional- you can configure loading anyway you like, e.g. auto-load at boot time through systemd, etc
 - buildloader - used by ASdevsetup; creates loaddevs script that is in turn used by DSCmanager to start up each device app (zones + panel)
-- loaddevs - invoked by DSCmanager to load all device apps at startup
+- loaddevs - invoked by DSCmanager to load all device apps at startup; can be modified for process loading preferences
+- loaddevs_xxx - alternative examples of loaddevs for enabling/disabling zone GUIs
-- STdevsn - list serial numbers associated with each device app
+- STdevsn - list serial numbers associated with each device app; give an argument pointing to the stdevices directory path

 ## Full system startup

-Once all device apps have been initially onboarded and running, you can then start DSCmanager and then alarmserver to get everything operating.
-I recommended initially running everything in a separate terminal window so you can monitor log messages.
-Once everything is loading and running OK, you can switch to detached execution if desired.
+Once all device apps have been initially onboarded and running, you can then start DSCmanager and then alarmserver to make sure everything is working.
+I recommended initially running each app in a separate terminal window so you can monitor log messages.
+Once everything is loading and running OK, you can set up your configuration for detached execution if desired (through modification of loaddevs script).

 Required arguments for each application are as follows:
 ```